St. Mary's Church, Marady: Reconstruction

 The reconstruction of the church began on 2007 and completed on 2015.
 On 10 February 2015, Patriarch Ignatius Aphrem II of Antioch consecrated the church during his First Holy Apostolic Visit to India.
 He was assisted by Catholicos Baselios Thomas I of India, and Anthimos Matthews Metropolitan.

-Holy Altars
+Holy altars

 There are five altars at the church.
-The main altar, the central one, is in the name of Virgin Mary, God Bearer (Mother of God).
+The main altar, the central one, is in the name of Virgin Mary, Mother of God.

 There are two altars on the north and south of the main one.
 The altar on the northern side is consecrated to Saint Thomas the Apostle and the altar on the southern side is consecrated in the name of Saint George.

 There are two smaller altars, to the front of the main altar.
 The north among these is in the name of Saint Constantine the Great and his mother, Saint Helena of Constantinople.
 The southern among the small altars is consecrated to Patriarch Saint Ignatius Elias III of Antioch.